A toothbrush you want to subscribe to

 Bruush is actually a fraction taller than most other brushes.
 But the handle itself is a similar thickness and weight.

-You can get the toothbrush is a few different color options.
+You can get the toothbrush is a few different color options (black, white, pink, red, blue and yellow).
 Some of these are quite bold which I like.
 It feels like there is a touch more personality to the brush.